yanivdll/prodissues/content/workflow for wip documents.md

 synonym: plain text
 ---

 I recently [stopped using Evernote](http://prodissues.com/2015/06/why-i-decided-to-move-away-from-evernote.html) and started to manage my notes exclusively in Dropbox.
-My configuration revolves around a `Notes` folder, and I use nvAlt to browse through the notes there and add new ones.
+My configuration revolves around a `Notes` folder.
+I use [nvAlt](http://brettterpstra.com/projects/nvalt/) to browse through the notes in that folder and add new ones.
 If I want to do more than just a scribble, I use the `command-e` key binding in nvAlt to open the document in [MultiMarkdown Composer](http://multimarkdown.com).

 Storing all my notes in one folder has a major limitation, though.
-As notes accumulate, it becomes increasingly hard to find the one note I'm looking for.
+As notes accumulate, looking for a specific note becomes impossible.
 This is actually one of the main reasons to my departure from Evernote.
-To avoid this problem, I set [Hazel](www.noodlesoft.com/hazel.php) to monitor the `Notes` folder and move everything that wasn't modified in the last 30 days to a designated archive folder.
+To avoid this problem, I set [Hazel](www.noodlesoft.com/hazel.php) to monitor my `Notes` folder and move everything that wasn't modified in the last 30 days to a designated archive folder.
 Archived notes don't show in nvAlt, yet easily accessible through Finder.

 Now that I have a home to my notes, I would like to add some logic to streamline my writing workflow.
-To begin with, I would like to aggregate documents I'm working on, and are in other folders to my main notes repository.
+To begin with, I would like to aggregate documents I'm working on, and are in other folders, to my main notes' repository.

 For example, I'm currently writing a readme file for one of my git repositories.
-This repo lives in its own folder, where the readme file resides as well.
+This repo lives within its own folder, where the readme file resides as well.
 Keeping this file out of my `Notes` folder means that it's a hassle to go back and open it when needed.
 It also means that I can't work on it when I'm on my iPhone[^iphone].

-So, what I wanted was a way to mark documents I'm working on, and have them magically show up in my `Notes` folder, hence available in nvAlt.
+So, what I needed was a way to mark a document, and have it magically show up in my `Notes` folder, hence available in nvAlt.
 Following is the recipe I came up with to address this need.

 Let's start with the ingredients: